Redditch (UK Parliament constituency)

-Constituency profile

-From 1983 to 1997 the town of Redditch was, based on a series of high majorities, in the Conservative safe seat of Mid Worcestershire.
-The first MP for that constituency, Eric Forth, moved to the equally safe seat of Bromley and Chislehurst in south east London as a result of major boundary changes in Worcestershire for the 1997 general election, and held that seat until his death in 2006.
-The seat has been a bellwether since 1997.

 Boundaries

 This seat is located in Worcestershire and contains the whole borough of Redditch and parts of the district of Wychavon.

+1997–2024: The Borough of Redditch and the District of Wychavon ward of Inkberrow.

 To make the size of the constituency's electorate suitable, the nearby villages of Inkberrow, Callow Hill, Cookhill, Feckenham, and Astwood Bank were included upon the constituency's creation in 1997.
-For the 2010 general election the villages of Hanbury and the Lenches have been included, and the constituency reclassified from Borough to County.
+For the 2010 general election the seat was expanded slightly in line with the revised boundaries of the Inkberrow ward.
+The villages of Hanbury and the Lenches were included, and the constituency reclassified from Borough to County.

+2024–present: Under the 2023 Periodic Review of Westminster constituencies which came into effect for the 2024 general election, the constituency is composed of the following as they existed on 1 December 2020: